SolarLune/tetra3d/readme.md

 	// all of the scenes, meshes, materials, and animations. g.GameScene = library.FindScene("Game")

-	// NOTE: If you need to rotate the model,
+	// NOTE: If you need to rotate any meshes after importing,
 	// you can call Mesh.ApplyMatrix() to apply a rotation matrix
-	// (or any other kind of matrix) to the vertices, thereby rotating
+	// (or any other kind of matrix) to all of its vertices.
-	// them and their triangles' normals.

 	// Tetra uses OpenGL's coordinate system (+X = Right, +Y = Up, +Z = Back),
 	// in comparison to Blender's coordinate system (+X = Right, +Y = Forward,
 	// +Z = Up).
+Note that when loading models in via GLTF or DAE, models are
+	// converted automatically (so up is +Z in Blender and +Y in Tetra3D automatically).

 	// Here, we'll create a new Camera.
 We pass the size of the screen to the
 	// Camera so it can create its own buffer textures (which are *ebiten.Images).

-	// If we were to load the camera in from the GLTF file, the loading options struct would
+	// If we were to load a camera in from the GLTF file, the loading options struct would
 	// specify the camera's backing texture size (defaulting to 1920x1080).

 	g.Camera = tetra3d.NewCamera(ScreenWidth, ScreenHeight)

-	// We could also use a camera from the scene within the GLTF file if it was
-	// exported with one.

 	// A Camera implements the tetra3d.INode interface, which means it can be placed
 	// in 3D space and can be parented to another Node somewhere in the scene tree.
 	// Models and Nodes (which are essentially "empties" one can
 	// use for positioning and parenting) can, as well.

+	// We can place Models, Cameras, and other Nodes with Node.SetWorldPosition() or
+	// Node.SetLocalPosition().
+Both functions take a 3D vector.Vector from kvartborg's
+	// vector package.

+	// The *World variants position Nodes in absolute space; the Local variants
+	// position Nodes relative to their parents' positioning and transforms.
+	// You can also move Nodes using Node.Move(x, y, z).

+	// Cameras look forward down the local -Z axis, so we'll move the Camera back
+	// 12 units to look towards [0, 0, 0].
+	g.Camera.Move(0, 0, 12)

 	// Each Scene has a tree that starts with the Root Node.
 To add Nodes to the Scene,
 	// parent them to the Scene's base.